metagenlab/zDB/README.md

 ```
 For now, the project is hosted on our own conda channel.
 A bioconda package is also available, but is currently not up to date.

-Once zDB is installed, we strongly encourage you to run the analysis and/or webapp in containers.
-For this, you'll need to install either docker or singularity.
+Once zDB is installed, we advise you to run the analysis and/or webapp in containers, especially for **MacOSX users**.
+For this, you'll need to install either **docker** or **singularity**.
 Both the analyses and the webapp can also be run in conda, but this comes with several drawbacks:
 - django will be run in native mode, without nginx and gunicorn and should not be used to set up a web-facing database (it is fine for a local access)
 - containers allow us to have a precise control of the environment where the webapp is run; it is less the case for conda environment.
 Despite our best care, running the webapp in conda might not work due to local differences.
 - *some conda environments have numerous dependencies: to speed the installation, we strongly recommend the use of [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community)* or to have a fresh conda installation.